urs-santoshh/fake_store_api/docs/README.md

 - Users can set a default address, which may be used as the primary address for billing or shipping.

-***Feel free to use these models as part of your Fake Store API project to manage user profiles and addresses.
-For more details on how to integrate these models into your project, please refer to the source code and project documentation.***

-***For the source code, kindly check the `models.py` file in your project repository.***
+***Note: Feel free to extend this model or use these models as part of your Fake Store API project.
+For more details on how to integrate these models into your project, please refer to the source code and project documentation.
+For the source code, kindly check the respective `models.py` file in your project repository.***

-### Feel free to customize the models' descriptions and diagrams based on your project's specific requirements.
-This visual representation of the models can help users understand the structure of your database at a glance.